 I am guessing that this pink beauty is an Odontoglossum, going on the ruffled petals and septal, and the arrangement of the solid pink lip and golden color column.

-About four years ago, I was given an orchid in full bloom.
+About six years ago, I was given an orchid in full bloom.
 Those blooms lasted a good six weeks, then slowly died off.
 Since then it has sat with the same leaves, not really growing.
 This past summer when it was much warmer and more humid than usual, I put it outside for a bit, knowing these are mostly tropical plants.
 Well, that did something because the roots started growing, and it put out two new leaves.
 As I lifted out the liner to empty the excess water, I noticed that they were coming through the bottom.
 So, I thought I should repot it.
 After months of procrastination, I did get to it last week during one of the warmer days.

 Of course, I knew nothing about repotting orchids, but a search on the internet and a bit of wisdom from the garden center provided guidance.
 I got some orchid potting mix at the garden center.
 They take a special growing medium of porous bark-like material that will absorb water.

 Pour out the old mix and discard.
 The bits have nutrients so the plant can be fed as the roots attach, so you don’t want to reuse the old stuff.
 I had to pick off a few remaining bits that the plant was attached to.